MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 #### ImageAnalyzer

-To consume the computer vision api, copy the following code into the class `ImageAnalyzer`
+To consume the computer vision API, copy the following code into the class `ImageAnalyzer`

 ```csharp
 private readonly ComputerVisionClient _computerVision;